jtakayama/makahiki/install/doc/ubuntu_readme.txt

 with Control-C. You will need to find the PIDs of its processes first:
 -------------------------------------------------------------------------------
 % ps ax | grep manage.py
-21791 tty1     S     0:00 python ./manage.py runserver
+ 2242 pts/1    S      0:00 python ./manage.py runserver
-21798 tty1     Sl    0:52 /root/.virtualenvs/makahiki/bin/python ./manage.py ru
+ 2249 pts/1    Sl     0:04 /home/makahikidev/.virtualenvs/makahiki/bin/python ./
-nserver
+manage.py runserver
-21893 tty1     S+    0:00 grep manage.py
+ 2278 pts/1    S+     0:00 grep --color=auto manage.py
-% kill -9 21791 21798
+% kill -9 2242 2249
 %
 [1]+  Killed                  ./manage.py runserver  (wd: ~/makahiki/makahiki)
-(wd now: ~/test)
+(wd now: ~)
 -------------------------------------------------------------------------------
 The PID of a given process will be different each time it runs.
 "kill -9 <PID>" forces the OS to stop the process.
-Kill both the "python ./manage.py runserver" and "/root/.virtualenvs/makahiki/bin/python ./manage.py runserver" processes.
+Kill both the "python ./manage.py runserver" and "/home/makahikidev/.virtualenvs/makahiki/bin/python ./manage.py runserver" processes.
 ===============================================================================

 1.1.9.
 Update the Makahiki Instance